aawad6/head-first-ooad/README.md

 * Methods usually return null or unchecked exceptions when errors occur in programming by contract environments.
 * Defensive programming looks for things to go wrong, and tests extensively to avoid problem situations.
 * Methods usually return “empty” objects or throw checked exceptions in defensive programming environments.

+## Chapter 10: The OOA&D Lifecycle
+We’ve got a lot of new tools, techniques, and ideas about how to develop great software by now... but we still haven’t really put it all together.
+That’s what this chapter is all about.

+To develop a software in the OOA&D style, probably you have to follow the following steps:
+1. Feature List
+	- Usually you'll start by holding a statement of work (SoW) that will be turned into a list of features, and with this list in hand, you should have a good understanding of the things that your app needs to do.
+2. Use Case Diagrams
+	- Use case diagrams will let you start thinking about how your software will be used, without getting into a bunch of unnecessary details.
+	- In order for the use cases to actually work, your system must do the features in your system which reflect your system’s functionality.
+Even though the functionality isn’t always an explicit part of any particular use case.
+	- Make sure that every feature matches up to a use case, even indirectly, and if it doesn’t, you should take a hard look at the feature, and make sure it really is a required part of your system.
+3. Break Up the Problem
+	- With use case diagrams in place, you’re ready to break this problem up into some smaller pieces of functionality.
+	- That means keeping different pieces of functionality separate, wrap it in a module each module should have a single responsibility.
+	- Once you’ve broken up your software into several individual pieces of functionality, you’re ready to start iterating over each piece of functionality, until the application is complete.
+For every use case you have apply the follwing:
+4. Requirements
+	- At this point, we need to take our big-picture view of the system, from our use case diagram, and refine that into a use case *(NOT THE DIAGRAM)* that we can begin to tackle, one by one.
+5. Domain Analysis
+ 	- Perform textual analysis on the use case you've written, and figure out the nouns that are candidate classes, and the verbs that are candidate operations.
+6. Preliminary Design
+	- Using the candidate nouns and verbs you got from the use case, draw a class diagram with the aid of associations and any other UML notation you think will help make your design clear and understandable.
+	- Your design decisions should be done here.
+7. Implementation Delivery
+	- Simply, start to code.

+### BULLET POINTS
+* You should only expose clients of your code to the classes that they NEED to interact with.
+As classes that the clients don’t interact with can be changed with minimal client code being affected.
+* OOA&D is about having lots of options.
+There is never one right way to solve a problem, so the more options you have, the better chance you’ll find a good solution to every problem.